maxyang27896/Reinforcement-Learning-Algorithms/README.md

 # Reinforcement Learning Algorithms
-A list of reinforcement learning algorithms that has been implmented for various environments in OpenAI Gym.
+A list of reinforcement learning exercises that applies different algorithms to the the environments in OpenAI Gym to train agents to play games optimally.

 ## Taxi V3
 A Q-table learning from the bellmen equation was implemented to find the optimal action in a taxi environment.